 - Auto depth detection: Here’s another feature that you may want to keep your eyes peeled out for.
 This auto depth detection clearly tells you about the depth of the drywall, and lets you know exactly how much work is required to get to the stud in question.

 Stud finders come in various shapes and sizes, and some come powered by some of the most powerful magnets and as a result, they make for some of the most effective stud finders to date.
-Stud finders are no longer an afterthought but more of a necessity which is why it is always a good idea to get one.
+Stud finders are no longer an after thought, but more of a necessity.
+This is why it is always a good idea to get one and of course find out how does a stud finder work!